updated on 11 June 2024

 Remember, you should also be completing SQE preparation courses to give yourself the best chance of passing the exams.

 Each placement must be signed off by a solicitor at the organisation you’re working with, a compliance officer for legal practice (COLP) or, failing the first two, a solicitor outside the organisation who has direct experience of your work.
-The solicitor must be a confirmed solicitor of England and Wales but does not need to have a practising certificate.
+The solicitor must be a confirmed solicitor of England and Wales but doesn’t need to have a practising certificate.

 The SRA won’t assess QWE – it’s up to the person confirming the experience to determine whether the QWE in question meets the SRA’s requirements.